xocite/plktio/src/posts/2019/08-August/app-landing-page.md

 when you need to chill out.

 This is the first release and I have a lot planned over the coming months.

+For support inquiries, please see the following [support and feedback page](https://forms.gle/TsJydeEbxYQT2grh7).

 [Download here](https://apps.apple.com/us/app/binaural-waves/id1459988902)